lotusify/MediaFetcherAvalonia/README.md

 ## Description

-MediaFetcherAvalonia provides a user-friendly interface to download video and audio from various websites supported by `yt-dlp`.
+MediaFetcher provides a user-friendly interface to download video and audio from various websites supported by [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 It allows users to easily select formats, resolutions, and other options without needing to use the command line directly.

 ## Features